leanhthien/week1/README.md

 The following **optional** features are implemented:

-* [ ] Display a nice default [placeholder graphic](https://guides.codepath.com/android/Displaying-Images-with-the-Glide-Library) for each image during loading.
+* [x] Display a nice default [placeholder graphic](https://guides.codepath.com/android/Displaying-Images-with-the-Glide-Library) for each image during loading.

 The following **bonus** features are implemented:

-* [ ] Allow user to view details of the movie including ratings and popularity within a separate activity or dialog fragment.
+* [x] Allow user to view details of the movie including ratings and popularity within a separate activity or dialog fragment.
-* [ ] When viewing a popular movie (i.e. a movie voted for more than 5 stars) the video should show the full backdrop image as the layout.
+* [x] When viewing a popular movie (i.e. a movie voted for more than 5 stars) the video should show the full backdrop image as the layout.
 Uses [Heterogenous RecyclerView](http://guides.codepath.com/android/Heterogenous-Layouts-inside-RecyclerView) to show different layouts.
-* [ ] Allow video trailers to be played in full-screen using the YouTubePlayerView.
+* [x] Allow video trailers to be played in full-screen using the YouTubePlayerView.
-    * [ ] Overlay a play icon for videos that can be played.
+    * [x] Overlay a play icon for videos that can be played.
-    * [ ] More popular movies should start a separate activity that plays the video immediately.
+    * [x] More popular movies should start a separate activity that plays the video immediately.
-    * [ ] Less popular videos rely on the detail page should show ratings and a YouTube preview.
+    * [x] Less popular videos rely on the detail page should show ratings and a YouTube preview.
-* [ ] Apply the popular [Butterknife annotation library](http://guides.codepath.com/android/Reducing-View-Boilerplate-with-Butterknife) to reduce boilerplate code.
+* [x] Apply the popular [Butterknife annotation library](http://guides.codepath.com/android/Reducing-View-Boilerplate-with-Butterknife) to reduce boilerplate code.
-* [ ] Apply rounded corners for the poster or background images using [Glide transformations](https://bumptech.github.io/glide/doc/transformations.html)
+* [x] Apply rounded corners for the poster or background images using [Glide transformations](https://bumptech.github.io/glide/doc/transformations.html)

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [ ] Nothing else

 ## Video Walkthrough